Faith: Why? So you can impart some special Buffy wisdom, that it? Do you think you're better than me? Do you? Say it

 - Passive-Aggressive Kombat: The Mayor and Angelus manoeuvring to show who's top demon.
 The Mayor wins without breaking a sweat.

 - Really 700 Years Old: The Scoobies find a picture of Mayor Wilikins from a century ago.

-- Self-Mutilation Demonstration: After Angel makes a few unsubtle threats, the Mayor invites Angel to kill him with the letter open he's fondling in a significant manner.
+- Self-Mutilation Demonstration: After Angel makes a few unsubtle threats, the Mayor invites Angel to kill him with the letter opener he's fondling in a significant manner.
 Angel hurls the letter opener and the Mayor quickly moves his hand to block it, catching the blade through the palm.
 Angel and Faith take this in stride, until the Mayor removes the letter opener and the wound closes itself up.

 - Shadow Archetype: Faith in her Parental Substitute relationship with the Mayor (mirroring Buffy re: Giles) and Faith/Angelus as the evil Slayer and her soulless vampire lover.
 No wonder Buffy is freaked out.